catliba/catlib.com/src/content/notes/poker/3gto-instructions.md

 <details>
 <summary><strong>SRP IP PRF</strong></summary>

-On the flop, we assume opponent checks to us.
+- On the flop, we assume opponent checks to us.
 I will look into how we deal against a donk later.
 But here we are either betting or checking.
-    - Betting hands: Any # (1,2,3) broadway flop (not including wheel boards), T9 High Boards also cbet, Disconnected boards also bet
+    - **Betting hands**: Any # (1,2,3) broadway flop (not including wheel boards), T9 High Boards also cbet, Disconnected boards also bet
-    - Checking hands: Wheel board, Monotone board, Low connected board
+    - **Checking hands**: Wheel board, Monotone board, Low connected board

-We are essentially betting the vast majority of our range.

-On the turn, we want to check back our middling SDV and trash and barrel our TPTK+ and semi-bluffs.
+- On the turn, we want to check back our middling SDV and trash and barrel our TPTK+ and semi-bluffs.
-Note that having TPTK late position is much stronger than TPTK EP.
+- Note that having TPTK late position is much stronger than TPTK EP.
 This means that late position having top pair second or even third kicker is considered very strong and can bet for value.
-Yes, bet all of your draws always on the turn.
+- Yes, bet all of your draws always on the turn.
 Note that a pair plus flush draw is middling SDV and not a semi bluff.
 How do we know when to barrel with some trash?
 You want a hand that blocks flush draws (like an Ace) and hands that unblock backdoor flushes.
 For instance if there is one club on the flop, you want to not hold any club in your hand.
 So a hand like AXs with no suit connection is a better choice.
 We barrel with trash more often EP than MP because we have much more natural draws as MP than as EP.
-We want to bet 125% of pot on brick turns and 75% on turns that bring a straight, flush, or paired board.
+- We want to bet 125% of pot on brick turns and 75% on turns that bring a straight, flush, or paired board.

 </details>